WPIC 17.02.01 Lawful Force—Resisting Detention

 Use bracketed material as applicable.

 In Holeman, the court stated that the rule applied regardless of whether the arrest was lawful or unlawful.
-The court has more recently stated, however, that an arrestee charged with assault upon a law enforcement officer “must show that there was an imminent threat of serious physical harm in connection with an unlawful arrest in order to establish legitimate use of force in self-defense.”
+Subsequently, the court held that an arrestee charged with assault upon a law enforcement officer “must show that there was an imminent threat of serious physical harm in connection with an unlawful arrest in order to establish legitimate use of force in self-defense.”
 State v.
 Mierz, 127 Wn.2d 460, 476, 901 P.2d 286 (1995), citing, inter alia, RCW 9A.16.020(3) and State v.
 Hornaday, 105 Wn.2d 120, 713 P.2d 71 (1986).
-The cited statute provides that the use of force “by a party about to be injured, or by another lawfully aiding him or her, in preventing or attempting to prevent an offense against his or her person … in case the force is not more than is necessary” is lawful.
+Mierz also cited cases stating that a threat of serious injury, or excessive force, may justify the use of force against an arresting officer.
+State v.
+Mierz, 127 Wn.2d at 476–77.
+RCW 9A.16.020(3) provides that the use of force “by a party about to be injured, or by another lawfully aiding him or her, in preventing or attempting to prevent an offense against his or her person … in case the force is not more than is necessary” is lawful.
 Hornaday makes clear that the basis for the defense is that an illegal arrest is an assault, which may be resisted as such.
 State v.
 Hornaday, 105 Wn.2d at 130.

 The state Supreme Court has clarified that this same standard applies to resisting unlawful detention by a correctional institution officer.
 State v.
 Bradley, 141 Wn.2d 731, 10 P.3d 358 (2000).